Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Case manager or social worker.
 This person helps with planning your care.
 It may be in the hospital, in long-term care, or at home.

-Other health care providers may also be involved.
-It depends on your needs and your rehabilitation program.
+Other healthcare providers may also be involved.
+It depends on your needs and your program.

-The goal of cardiac rehabilitation is to help ease your symptoms and make your heart as healthy as possible.
+The goal of cardiac rehab is to help ease your symptoms and make your heart as healthy as possible.
 Your program may include:

 Exercise program.
 This makes you more fit, and helps your heart work better.

 Classes to help you change your lifestyle and habits.
-For example, you may take a smoking cessation class to help you quit smoking.
+For example, classes and support to help you quit smoking.
 Or you may take a nutrition class to learn how to eat better.

 Counseling.
 This will help you learn about your specific condition and how to live with it.

 Occupational therapy.
-This is to help you get ready to go back to work.
+This is to help you get ready to go back to work or to manage normal activities of daily living.